 Our dedicated team of educators has been creating learning experiences for kids for decades.
 We combine this depth of experience with implementation of the latest research about how kids learn best in our 21st century environment.

 Since 2012 we have created and experimented with the Birch School learning community.
 In those years we have observed many tendencies that persist in each iteration of the school year and yield positive growth.
-Other times, aspects of the program, like a particular schedule or class choice, don’t work as well.
 We observe, ask questions of our learners, and we adapt.

 This experience has prepared us for the biggest challenge we have faced so far: creating an authentic and effective plan to teach and mentor learners in a pandemic, when being together in a classroom could be dangerous to our health, or the health of others.
 This reality is difficult to comprehend.
 But despite the constraints of the situation, our team is dedicated to providing a rich and thorough learning experience for all members of our learning community.